 FEB 7End-of-year student loan repayments are due.
 If you have an amount to pay, you'll have received a letter or text message from us.

 MAR 31Overseas-based student loan repayment due if you do not have a temporary repayment suspension.

 You can sometimes pay more than you need to on your student loan.
 This can happen if:

 - too much is deducted from your salary or wages (by mistake or by using the wrong tax code)

 - you have a deduction exemption but your employer accidentally makes deductions anyway.
 When this happens we call it a significant over-deduction.

-Use our PAYE/KiwiSaver deductions calculator to check if you’ve had the right amount deducted from your income.
+Use our 'PAYE deductions from salary or wages calculator' to check if you’ve had the right amount deducted from your income.

 If your deductions are more than they should be, talk to your employer.
 Check you are using the right tax code.
 If you need to change your tax code, give your employer a new Tax code declaration - IR330.
 Make sure you include the 'SL'.

 You could get a refund of significant over-deductions

 The threshold for significant over-deductions is $60 a month.
 If you pay $60 or more to your student loan than you should have in a month due to over-deductions, you may be able to get the amount refunded.
 This is unless you used the wrong tax code causing the over-deduction.
 If your employer deducts the right amount according to your tax code, it's considered a 'full and final deduction' even if it's too high for your overall income.